Dragonmystic707/exalted-reincarnated/docs/System.md

 and may only be found where the veil between the worlds is thin, particularly in respect to the element of Water.

-They swarm in the skies, dragging their fog and mists with them–a fogshark attack can not occur in any bright-lit or otherwise illuminated area.
+They swarm in the skies, dragging their fog and mists with them--a fogshark attack can not occur in any bright-lit or otherwise illuminated area.